AGNI (magazine): Awards and contributors

 Melnyczuk received the PEN/Nora Magid Award for Magazine Editing in 2001 for his work with AGNI.
 This biennial award “honors a magazine editor whose high literary standards and tastes have, throughout his or her career, contributed significantly to the excellence of the publication he or she edits.”
 In the text of the award, PEN wrote:

 "[AGNI] has become a beacon of international literary culture....
 Among readers around the world, AGNI is known for publishing important new writers early in their careers, many of them translated into English for the first time."

 Six AGNI writers have gone on to win the Nobel Prize in Literature.
 One of them, Seamus Heaney, wrote that AGNI is “a reader’s delight, a standard achieved, a balance held between service to new writers and fidelity to what’s what in writing itself.”

 Other prominent writers who have debuted work of note in AGNI include Jhumpa Lahiri, Ha Jin, Mark Doty, Susanna Kaysen, Glyn Maxwell, Sven Birkerts, Olena Kalytiak Davis, Joyce Carol Oates, Derek Walcott, Russell Banks, Brock Clarke, E. C. Osondu, and Cynthia Huntington.
 Work first published in AGNI has been reprinted in The Pushcart Prize anthologies, The Best American Short Stories, The Best American Poetry, The Best American Essays, The Best American Nonrequired Reading, The Best American Travel Writing, The Best New Poets, Harper's, The O. Henry Prize Stories, Utne Reader, Poetry Daily, and The Best Spiritual Writing.

-A list of contributors to the current issue can be found at AGNI Online.